jakesteinberg/jakesteinberg.github.io/index.md

 * [Seas have drastically risen along southern US coast in past decade, 2023-04-10, Washington Post](https://www.washingtonpost.com/climate-environment/2023/04/10/sea-level-rise-southern-us/)

-Prior to starting this position, I was a postdoctoral investigator at [Woods Hole Oceanographic Institution](https://www.whoi.edu), leveraging observations collected by satellites, ships, moorings, floats, and autonomous underwater vehicles to study the ocean.
+Prior to this, I was a postdoctoral investigator at Woods Hole Oceanographic Institution [WHOI](https://www.whoi.edu), leveraging observations collected by satellites, ships, moorings, floats, and autonomous underwater vehicles to study the ocean.
 Past and present research interests include: ocean general circulation, ocean heat uptake, mesoscale eddy turbulence, eddy vertical structure, and the relationship between steric sea level and manometric sea level change.

 At WHOI, I was a member of:
 * [The Ocean Transport and Eddy Energy Climate Process Team](https://ocean-eddy-cpt.github.io)